 The 1.3 km long double frontage Main Grandstand presents a view of the circuit’s longest straight.
 The Main Grandstand is constructed along the east-west alignment to ensure shade from the sun’s glare at all times.

 The heart and focal point of the circuit is the Pit Building.
-Facing the main grandstand, all the racing facilities are housed here: 33 pits, race control center, time-keeping room, paddock clubs, and race management offices.
+Facing the main grandstand, all the racing facilities are housed here: 33 pits, race control centre, time-keeping room, paddock clubs, and race management offices.

 Each of the fully air-conditioned pit boxes are 8 meters wide, and 24 meters long.
 Each block of two pits has three air-conditioned offices equipped with telecommunication lines, team common room (team hospitality area), and a kitchen.